Uninsured Motorist Laws

 What does Utah require for uninsured insurance coverage?

 Utah law requires drivers to carry Uninsured Motorist Coverage (UM).
 The amount covered by this policy must match the normal liability coverage on the driver’s policy.
 However, the driver can choose to waive this coverage or have a smaller amount than the law requires.
-To do so, a driver must sign “an acknowledgement form that:
+To do so, a driver must sign “an acknowledgment form that:

 - is filed with the department;